bahasmaoui/py-mini-projects/README.md

 # password manager
 This is to manage your passowrds, there isn't really anything special, it's efficient and I had fun making it

+# wordle
+it is a python version of wordle, with difficulty levels (the number of letters in a word)